BubblyBeaver/GettingandCleaningData_CourseProject/README.md

 GettingandCleaningData_CourseProject
 ====================================
-##Repo for the submission of the course project for Getting and Cleaning Data Coursera course
+##A Github Repo for the submission of Getting and Cleaning Data Coursera course project

 Michelle Mengxi Li